 This course is offered in the part-time Master in Finance program and may be attended on a “no credit” basis by individuals not enrolled in the program.
 Course participants are visitors who are not responsible for assignments and do not take an exam or earn academic credits.
 As the number of seats in the course is limited, we recommend to register online early.

-Design and evaluate an appropriate and comprehensive management control system, e.g., regarding choice of controls, control system tightness, or control system costs;
+Design and evaluate appropriate and comprehensive management control systems (e.g., choice of controls, system tightness, or control system costs).

-David Heller is Senior Research Fellow at Max Planck Institute for Innovation and Competition, Munich.
-He studied economics and management at universities in Hamburg, Valencia, and Frankfurt, before receiving his Ph.D. in economics at Goethe University Frankfurt for his essays “On the Economics of Innovation and Corporate Finance”.
+David Heller, Senior Research Fellow at Max Planck Institute for Innovation and Competition, studied economics and management at universities in Hamburg, Valencia, and Frankfurt, before receiving his Ph.D. in economics at Goethe University for his essays “On the Economics of Innovation and Corporate Finance”.
 He was a visiting researcher at Hamburg Institute of International Economics (2014), Deutsche Bundesbank (2017), and New York University, Stern School of Business (2019).
-Since 2019, he has been a senior research fellow at Max Planck Institute for Innovation and Competition in Munich.
 His research interests are in the fields of corporate finance and innovation economics, particularly entrepreneurial- and SME finance, IP-backed finance, innovation and science policy, and investment theory.

 Course materials will be provided in electronic form.

 A GBS certificate of participation is awarded upon completion of the course.

 € 950 (fee is exempt from VAT).
 The fee for GBS students or alumni amounts to € 400.

 In case the course withdrawal request is received two weeks prior to the start of classes, GBS will retain a withdrawal fee of €50.
 In case the course withdrawal request is received less than two weeks prior to the start of classes, GBS will retain 50% of the payment made.